typesafehub/conductr-doc/src/main/play-doc/developer/BundleEnvironmentVariables.md

 Name                         | Description
 -----------------------------|------------
 BUNDLE_ID                    | The bundle identifier associated with the bundle and its optional configuration.
 BUNDLE_NAME				           | The name given to the bundle.
 BUNDLE_COMPATIBILITY_VERSION | A version to associate with the name.
 BUNDLE_SYSTEM                | A logical name that can be used to associate multiple bundles with each other.
 This could be an application or service association e.g. myapp.
-BUNDLE_SYSTEM_VERSION        | A version to associate with the system BUNDLE_HOST_IP               | The IP address of a bundle component's host.
+BUNDLE_SYSTEM_VERSION        | A version to associate with the system BUNDLE_TAGS                  | The bundle tags as a comma separated string, e.g. 1.0.0,backend BUNDLE_HOST_IP               | The IP address of a bundle component's host.
 CONDUCTR_CONTROL             | A URL for the control protocol of ConductR, composed as $CONDUCTR_CONTROL_PROTOCOL://$CONDUCTR_CONTROL_IP:$CONDUCTR_CONTROL_PORT
 CONDUCTR_CONTROL_PROTOCOL    | The protocol of the above.